jolie/docs/glossary.md

 The nature of a private location depends on the implementation, e.g., shared-memory channels, local sockets, virtual networks.

-Networks can be composed into bigger networks (networks of networks), allowing for communication between services in different networks.
+Networks can be composed into bigger networks.

-## Alternativa 2: service environment, frame, and circuit

-### Service Environment
-The execution context where one or more services can be executed

-### Service Frame
-A group of services running in the same service environment, which can communicate by using in-application shared-memory connections that cannot be accessed from outside the frame.
-A Service Frame can always be represented as a single service when hiding the internal connections.

-### Service Circuit
+### Network boundary

-A connected composition of services or frames.
+Given a service network, we call its _boundary_ the set of:
+- the input ports exposed by the services in the network that can be reached from outside of the network;
+- the output ports that the services inside of the network require to be connected to services outside of the network.